oVirt/ovirt-imageio/docs/images.md

 area may be allocated or not.

 If the extent content is zero, it may be a hole.
-A hole extent is reported only for qcow2 images with a backing file, when transferring the image without the backing file.
+A hole extent is reported only for qcow2 images, when transferring the image without the backing file.
 For raw images unallocated areas are never reported as holes.

 Properties:
 - `start`: The offset in bytes from the start of the image.
 - `length`: The length in bytes.
 - `zero`: true if the extent reads as zeroes; false if the extent is data.
-- `hole`: true if the extent is unallocated areas in a qcow2 image.
+- `hole`: true if the extent is unallocated areas in a qcow2 image, exposing data from the backing chain.

 ### Dirty extent